Make66/typo3-ext-xlsimport/Documentation/Configuration/Index.rst

    module.tx_xlsimport {
        settings {
            allowedTables := addToList(tt_address)
+           checkCp1252 = false
+           checkDeleteOnPage = true
+           checkFirstLineContainsHeader = true
        }
    }

 Every TCA defined table could be used.
 Field names are taken by locallang files, so localization is done.

+checkXXXX relates to the default settings on the check boxes at the index page.